riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 For the purposes of this section, "struct" refers to a C struct with its hierarchy flattened, including any array fields.
 That is, struct `{ struct { float f[1]; } g[2]; }` and `struct { float f; float g; }` are treated the same.
-Empty structs are ignored, even in C++, unless they have nontrivial copy constructors or destructors.
+Fields containing empty structs or unions are ignored while flattening, even in C++, unless they have nontrivial copy constructors or destructors.

 A real floating-point argument is passed in a floating-point argument register if it is no more than FLEN bits wide and at least one floating-point